-At the cost of gaining a few pounds, I tried 4 restaurants at ITC Sonar.
+At the cost of gaining a few pounds, I tried 4 restaurants at the luxury hotel.

-We had the Peshawari or the North West frontier food at Peshawari.
-At Dum Pukht, we had the signature Mughlai food of ITC hotels.
+We had the Peshawari or the northwest frontier food at Peshawari.
+At Dum Pukht, we had the signature Mughlai food of the hotel.
 You must fast before visiting any of these restaurants.
-However, this is what was what we expected at ITC Sonar – a fine rendition of traditional rich Indian cuisine.
+However, this is what was what we expected at this luxury hotel – a fine rendition of traditional rich Indian cuisine.

 The plains of Bengal are interspersed with water bodies.
 There are so many rivers – big and small that flow through it.
-I remember reading ‘Letter from a Young poet‘ by Rabindranath Tagore that he wrote entirely while riding his boat on rivers of Bengal.
-Shapala is the local name of water lily.
-At ITC Sonar, there is a vast lotus pond with small rooms to sit inside, surrounded by waters full of colorful lilies and lotus.
+I remember reading ‘Letter from a Young Poet‘ by Rabindranath Tagore that he wrote entirely while riding his boat on rivers of Bengal.
+Shapala is the local name of water Lily flower.
+At this luxury hotel, there is a vast lotus pond with small rooms to sit inside, surrounded by waters full of colorful lilies and lotus.
 Sitting inside them is like living a rustic Bengal dream.

 If you are in Bengal, you can not be too far from the fish.
-In the lotus pond at ITC Sonar, you can feed the hundreds of fish.
+In the lotus pond at the luxury property, you can feed the hundreds of fish.

 In fact, the fish are so used to being fed by the guests that they all move as you walk through the corridor that goes right across the lotus pond.